 What’s the Difference Between a Code Enforcement Officer and a Residential Construction Officer?

 Code Enforcement Officers conduct regular patrols of the City to ensure compliance with the Manhattan Beach Municipal Code.
 Officers respond to complaints regarding violations including: zoning, property maintenance, illegal dwelling units, trash container regulations, sign violations, and many others.

 The Residential Construction Officer (RCO) assists with the relationship between residents and neighboring major construction sites.
 The RCO acts as a proactive liaison between neighbors, builders and appropriate City departments and agencies to resolve construction impact issues.

-What can I do if I believe a code violation has taken place, or if my neighbor and I can’t resolve a property issue?
+What can I do if I believe a code violation has taken place?

 To report a possible code violation, you may email Code Enforcement the complaint or concern, or call the Code Enforcement’s main number (310) 802-5518.
 This number has a voicemail available 7 days a week, 24 hours a day.
 Regular business hours are Mondays through Thursdays 7:30 AM to 5:30 PM and Fridays 7:30 AM to 4:30 PM.

 Please have the following information available:

 Address or Location – Be specific and include building number; “Avenue”, “Place”, “Street”; directional guide, such as east, west, north, or south; and any identifiable landmarks.